 Mills, Jeannie.
 Six Years with God: Life Inside Reverend Jim Jones’s Peoples Temple.
 New York: A&W Publishers, 1979.

 Moore, Rebecca and Anthony B. Pinn, Mary R. Sawyer, eds.
 Peoples Temple and Black Religion in America.
-Bloomington: Indiana University Press, 2004.
+Bloomington: University of Indiana Press, 2004.

 Parker, Robert Allerton.
 The Incredible Messiah: The Deification of Father Divine.
 Boston: Little, Brown and Company, 1937.

 Reiterman, Tim with John Jacobs.
 Raven: The Untold Story of the Rev. Jim Jones and His People.
 New York: Dutton, 1982.

 Rose, Stephen C. Jesus and Jim Jones.
 New York: Pilgrim Press, 1979.

 Stephenson, Denice, ed.
 Dear People: Remembering Jonestown.
 San Francisco: California Historical Society Press, 2005.